4d/docs/website/translated_docs/es/FormObjects/properties_Entry.md

 An entry filter controls exactly what the user can type during data entry.
 Unlike [required lists](properties_RangeOfValues.md#required-list) for example, entry filters operate on a character-by-character basis.
 For example, if a part number always consists of two letters followed by three digits, you can use an entry filter to restrict the user to that pattern.
 You can even control the particular letters and numbers.

-An entry filter operates only during data entry.
+Un filtro de entrada sólo funciona durante la entrada de datos.
 It has no effect on data display after the user deselects the object.
 In general, you use entry filters and [display formats](properties_Display.md) together.
 The filter constrains data entry and the format ensures proper display of the value after data entry.

 During data entry, an entry filter evaluates each character as it is typed.
 If the user attempts to type an invalid character (a number instead of a letter, for example), 4D simply does not accept it.
 The null character remains unchanged until the user types a valid character.